AULFA/opdsget/README.md

   | 'basic' , ':' , user , ':' , password ;
 ```

+The two currently supported authentication types are `none` (meaning no credentials
+are sent with any request), and `basic` (HTTP Basic authentication).

 Additionally, lines containing only whitespace, or starting with `#` are ignored.

 Assuming the above example authentication file in `authentication.map`,